jacklule/DataViz-Syllabus/Tableau.md

 - There may be a checkbox that says “Show Sheets as Tabs”.
 But you want people just to see your Dashboard, not the sheets that went into it.
 Make sure it is unchecked.
 - Once your dashboard is saved to the web you will get a preview screen.
 You’ll see a URL and embed.
 Copy the embed code.
 - At your GitHub.io site, click create a new file.
 Give the file a short, descriptive name and don't foget.html
 - You have a title and name on the viz already at Tableau.
-So rather than adding html to the page, just past the embed code into the top line and Commit.
+So rather than adding html to the page, just paste the embed code into the top line and Commit.
 - Click Copy Path to see the viz displayed on your html page.